yt-project/libyt/doc/libyt-api/yt_get_particlesptr.md

   - `const char *par_type`: target particle type to prepare.
   - `const char *attr_name`: target attribute to prepare.
   - `yt_array *data_array`: write generated particle data to the pointer in this array correspondingly.
 Fill in particle attribute inside `yt_array` array using the same order as in `list_gid`.
+> {octicon}`alert;1em;sd-text-danger;` We should always write our particle attribute data in the same order, since we get attributes separately.

 ### `yt_array`
 - Usage: a struct used in derived function and get particle attribute function.